stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Druid/Menhir/index.md

 ### Circle Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a circle spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.

-If you have a circle spell that doesn’t appear on the disciple spell list, that spell is nevertheless a disciple spell for you.
+If you have a circle spell that doesn’t appear on the divine spell list, that spell is nevertheless a divine spell for you.

 | Spell Level | Spells |
 |:-----------:|:------:|